twistlock/docs/api/descriptions/policies/policies.md

 }'
 ```

+#### Actions for failed checks

+To configure Prisma Cloud to run a check, add the check to your rule in the `condition.vulnerabilities` object.
+For each check, specify the action to take if the check fails.
+Actions are set on a per-check basis in `condition.vulnerabilities[X].block`, where:

-#### Effect Parameter
+Effect |`condition.vulnerabilities[X].block`
+---|---
+`alert`|`false`
+`fail`|`true`

+The `ignore` effect is set implicitly for any check *not* explicitly included in the `condition.vulnerabilities[X]` array.

 The `effect` parameter is a helper for the Console UI and has no impact on the policy itself.
-However, we recommend you specify an `effect` parameter for each check within a rule, to ensure the policy table in the Console UI renders properly.
+However, we recommend you specify an `effect` parameter for each rule, to ensure the policy table in the Console UI renders properly.

 In the UI, these are convenience strings which enable you to quickly review the policy table and see the effect of each rule.
 For example, you may want to quickly find the rule that's failing/blocking your build in the CI pipeline.

-To specify the supported effects for each type of check:

-1. Explicitly include a check in the `condition.vulnerabilities` object
-2. For each `condition.vulnerabilities[X].block`, set the value to for the desired effect type:

-Effect type|`condition.vulnerabilities[X].block`
----|---
-`alert`|`false`
-`fail`|`true`
-`ignore`|The default effect for a compliance check is ignore.
-Therefore, Do not include `condition.vulnerabilities[X].block` in the check and the system will assume the effect is ignore.